DharaniDJ/springboot-daily-learnings/notes/orm.md

 - **Persistence Context**: A set of entity instances in which for any persistent entity identity, there is a unique entity instance.

 ![JPAArchitecture](https://github.com/DharaniDJ/spring-boot-daily-learnings/blob/assets/JPAArchitecture.png)

+- Persistence unit is where we provide our configurations like `DB Connections`, `what dialect, driver we want to use`.
+So it is basically `application.properties`.
+So whenever you start an application, spring framework uses that persistance unit and it creates an object of `EntityManagerFactory` (Kind of Java Object).
+Now this EntityManagerFactor uses to create `EntityManager`.

+- For one persistence unit, you have one object of `EntityManagerFactory`.
+If you have more that one persistence unit, the equivalent number of factories would be created. **If your application has more that one DB, then it is advisable not to use `application.properties`.
+Use `@Configuration` class and provide both the persistence unit or configuration properly and connect to a proper DB.**

+- Whenever you required an `EntityManager` object, it goes to the factory and get one.
+But what is `EntityManager`?
+You can say it's a session in hibernate.
+In JPA terms it's called as `EntityManager`. `EntityManager` exposes APIs like persist, query, insert ...etc. `JPARepository` internally connects with `EntityManager` within its implementation. `Hibernate` provided an implementation for this JPARepository, we have a class called `session impl` class.

+- Each `EntityManager` object creates a `PersistenceContext` which holds the entity.
+So Persistence context, you can say that it's a placeholder for entities whatever the entity manager is working on. **For every `EntityManager` there is a `PersistenceContext` and this `PersistenceContext` only stores the entity which entity manager is working one.** This `PersistenceContext` helps into **first level caching**, because it only stores the entity even though it's there in the DB, it is also working in memory.

+- Once it is done, ultimately dialect comes into the picture.
+It converts JQL(ORM Sytax) to SQL.
+Dialects talks to JDBC and JDBC talks to DB

 ## 4. What is Persistence Unit in JPA